stefanpenner/bundler/README.markdown

     # in the repository.
     gem "rails", "3.0.pre", :git => "git://github.com/rails/rails.git"

+    # To indicate that you want to use system gems for a particular dependency.
+    # This will ensure that it gets resolved correctly during dependency resolution
+    # but does not need to be included in the bundle.
+    #
+    # When not specified the bundler defaults :bundle => true
+    gem "rails", :bundle => false

     # Add http://gemcutter.org as a source that the bundler will use
     # to find gems listed in the manifest.
 By default,
     # http://gems.rubyforge.org is already added to the list.